Know The Difference Between Normal Forgetfulness And Dementia

 - Difficulty with food preparation

-- Loss of reasoning and judgment skills
+- Loss of judgment skills and reasoning

 - Problems with managing finances